itb2k13/pughound-js/README.md

 ### settextonclick
 upon the user clicking an element in the result-set, this setting determines whether the target element should recieve the full href text of the clicked element.

+### resultstoshow
+how many results from the remote data source to show in the result-set

+### showcounts
+whether to show the counts returned by the remote data source (see more on the 'Remote Sources' further below)

+### countformat
+if counts are shown, allows customization of the presentation of the number: e.g. (50) or [50] or -50-

+### ignorekeycodes
+prevents a remote call if the keydown keycode exists in the defined list. prevents CTRL, ALT, SHIFT from triggering unwanted calls.